 How to get instructor's editions and desk copies of textbooks: Many publishers offer instructor editions through their website, typically with a link on the page dedicated to that text.
 Or contact the publisher of the textbook you want by phone or email.
 (Ask if the publisher has a representative assigned specifically to VCU and even more specifically to the Robertson School.)
 Most publishers are more than happy to provide instructors a copy of a book for free.
 Allow plenty of time: Besides time in shipping, sometimes the publisher rep must verify an instructor's status with the School.

-Student Response System ("clickers"): In many classes at VCU, instructors have students use handheld "clickers" to answer questions on the fly -- for in-class surveys, comprehension checks, low-stakes quiz grades or attendance verification.
-VCU uses a clicker system from Turning Technologies.
-Get more information.
+Student Response System ("clickers"): In many VCU classes, instructors have students use their smartphones to answer questions on the fly -- for in-class surveys, comprehension checks, quizzes and attendance.
+VCU is partnered with Top Hat for this service.
+Get more information here.

 Training on technology and other skills: VCU has a searchable database of instructor-led training classes and self-paced training materials for VCU faculty and staff.
 You can search the database by entering terms such as "Blackboard" or "powerpoint" or "lectures."
 There are even classes specifically for adjuncts.